Peroneal Tendonitis Treatment in Dallas, Frisco, Prosper, and Wylie, Texas

 - If you experience pain, consider wearing special ankle braces or supportive footwear.

 Do You Have Peroneal Tendonitis?
+Contact SPORT Orthopedics + Physical Therapy Today.

 At SPORT Orthopedics + Physical Therapy, our top priorities are treating your pain, guiding you through recovery, and ensuring that you can get back to your active lifestyle.
-Our highly skilled orthopedic surgeons have extensive experience treating a number of conditions.
+Our highly skilled orthopedic surgeons have extensive experience treating many conditions.
 If you suffer from peroneal tendonitis or a similar condition, we’re here for you.
 To schedule an appointment with one of our professionals, please call 469-200-2832 today.